i5K-KINBRE-script-share/read-cleaning-format-conversion/KSU_bioinfo_lab/fasta-o-matic/README.md

 ###Step 5: Selectively reformat (skipping header conversion)

 You may also wish to only check/reformat a FASTA file for specific problems (e.g. you are not concerned with spaces in the FASTA headers).
 You can pass a space separated list of QC steps with the `-s` or `--qc_steps` flag.
-The options are one or more of the following three steps: `wrap` `new_line` `header_whitespace`.
+The options are one or more of the following three steps: `wrap` `new_line` `unique` `header_whitespace`.

 Try for example: